• Skip to primary navigation

 4. Mix the gochujang marinade.
 While the wings are cooking, in a large mixing bowl, mix the gochujang, brown sugar, toasted sesame oil, rice vinegar, soy sauce, honey, minced garlic and ginger together.

 5. Flip and baste.
-Flip the chicken wings with the glaze with the fish sauce glaze and bake for another 10-15 minutes until browned.
+Flip the chicken wings with the glaze with the gochujang glaze and bake for another 10-15 minutes until browned.
 Then flip the chicken, baste the other side and bake for another 5-10 minutes or until cooked.

 6. Coat with the remaining sauce and serve.
 Toss the chicken in the remaining sauce and garnish with sesame seeds and scallions.